pederz/Face-Image-Occlusions/README.md

    - NB!
 The choices of occlusions that are supported are the files that are in `occ/`.
 5. Run the script and the synthetic images are saved in `results/` with addition of characters based on what occlusions are added to the image.
    - Example: `001_Image01.jpg` with selected mask and glass as occlusions are saved as `001_Image01_mask_glass.jpg`
-   - The script prints a list over files that were rejected as a result of the following:
+   - The script prints a list over images that were rejected as a result of the following:
       * Multiple faces were detected in image
       * Face not detected in image
       * Extreme pose conditions detected in image
+      * Image is grayscale
       * If one of the following landsmarks are out of image bounds:
         - left ear
         - right ear